php-guidelines/php-guidelines.github.io/index.md

 What is PHP Guidelines?
 -----------------------

-These recommendations are exactly the same as [PHP-FIG] PSR-0, 1, 2 and PSR-4 standards, with two differencies:
+These recommendations are exactly the same as [PHP-FIG] PSR-0, 1, 2 and PSR-4 standards, with two differences:

 - you MAY use tabs for indenting
 - you MAY write PHP constants `TRUE`, `FALSE`, and `NULL` in upper case